How to import and organize your customer list

 This cleans your list and ensures you’re only emailing engaged, interested people.

-Organizing contacts with tags and custom fields
+Organizing contacts with lists and custom fields

-Good tag examples:
+Good list examples:

 Custom fields